The Role of Cell Phone Evidence in Criminal Defense Cases

 An Electronic Alibi

 Providing a digital alibi is one of the easiest ways that mobile phone evidence may clear a person.
 GPS coordinates and cell tower pings are examples of location data that can be used to demonstrate that a defendant was somewhere else when the crime was committed.
-Evidence of this nature is difficult to refute and can directly refute allegations that a defendant was present at the site of the crime.

 Records of Communications

 In the digital age, mobile phones have become more than just tools for communication; they are also important for providing what is known as an “electronic alibi” in criminal defense.
-GPS data and cell tower pings, embedded in these devices, offer concrete evidence of a person’s location at specific times, effectively proving that the defendant was not at the crime scene.
+GPS data and cell tower pings embedded in these devices offer concrete evidence of a person’s location at specific times, effectively proving that the defendant was not at the crime scene.

 The precision of GPS technology and the range of cell tower connections make this location data highly reliable.
 Such information can directly challenge the prosecution’s claims by showcasing objective, hard-to-dispute evidence of a defendant’s whereabouts.